Markadme/documentation/docs/general/framework/getting-started.md

 manager.start()
 ```

-- `loop` loop means that when the end of the recording is reached, it is played again from the beginning.
+- `loop` means that when the end of the recording is reached, it is played again from the beginning.

 &nbsp;